Fire and Rain: Rainwater Harvesting for Fire-Resistant Landscapes

 By Jesse Savou, ARCSA A.P., founder and owner of BlueBarrel Rainwater Catchment Systems

-The devastating wildfires of 2017 brought themes of resilience to the forefront in northern California’s North Bay Region.
-As local communities rebuild, we reflect on the effects of fire storming over the landscape and wonder what we could do better to create fire-resistant landscapes.
+As communities rebuilt, we reflected on the effects of fire storming over the landscape and wondered what we could do better to create fire-resistant landscapes.

 Environmental issues compound.
-While fire grabbed our attention most recently, had we already forgotten the historic six-year drought that preceded it?
-As the owner of a rain barrel company (launched in 2012) I witnessed frenzy to harvest water growing every year as we entered our second through sixth consecutive years of drought.
-In 2016, we had one very wet year, and the urgency to become water stewards all but drained away.
-Then came the fires.
+While the 2017 Tubbs Fire grabbed our attention because of its devastating impact to the City of Santa Rosa, had we already forgotten the historic six-year drought that preceded it?
+As the owner of a rain barrel company (since 2012) I witnessed frenzy to harvest water growing every year as we entered our second through sixth consecutive years of drought.

 Humans and Nature (or Human Nature)

-Without knowing any better, we have created an environment that is highly vulnerable to drought and fire… And we just witnessed the compounded effects of both.
+Without knowing better, we have created an environment that is highly vulnerable to drought and fire...
+And we just witnessed the compounded effects of both.

 (If you raised your eyebrows at my use of the word abundant, keep reading…)